 If your urology practice utilizes bone scan or CT scan for evaluation of metastatic disease, MUSIC has developed appropriateness criteria for when to consider pursuing one of these tests to evaluate for metastatic disease.
 These criteria are available for download here:

 MUSIC has also developed models for finding an abnormal bone scan or CT scan based on patient characteristics.
 While the results of these models does not directly factor into the MUSIC appropriateness criteria, they may be useful in communicating the risk of finding metastatic disease to patients.

-You can access the MUSIC imaging appropriateness criteria and the risk models in our app:
+Click below to access the MUSIC imaging appropriateness criteria and risk models in our app.